What's in Microsoft.VisualBasic for C# Developers: Part 3 - Financial

 Example of using the above methods:

-// need to place to store profit/loss
+// Need to place to store profit/loss

 IList<double> values = new List<double>();

-values.Add(-100000); // startup costs - cost money to make money
+values.Add(-100000); // startup costs - costs money to make money

 values.Add(10000); // income in first year